diegopacheco/scala-playground/scala-3.6-spring-boot-3.4-data-jdbc/README.md

+### Note on Converters

+Spring has several converters, Generic or converters for Core(SPI) and Web/Webflux.
+Which none will work for various reasons.
+But...
+The one I care here is the JDBC converter for Spring Data JDBC.
+Which will work.
+Converters are needed in parts one for write and other for reading, in my case:
+* SomeToStringConverter (Some[?] -> String) for writing on DB (JDBC Template)
+* StringToOptionConverter (String -> Option[?]) for reading from DB (Repository) Converters need to be registered by extending `AbstractJdbcConfiguration` and overriding `jdbcCustomConversions`

+## Valid approaches

+1. Use JDBC Converters `Converters` and `Person` and `PersonRepository`
+2. Use Mapping + Implicits `Person2` and `PersonRepository2` (No converter needed)

 ### Case class Considerations

 1. Scala case class is immutable by default and does not generate java setters
 2. Never do Some(value) always do Option(value) to avoid Some(null) and null pointer exceptions

-## Valid approaches

-1. Use JDBC Converters `Converters` and `Person` and `PersonRepository`
-2. Use Mapping + Implicits `Person2` and `Person2Repository`

 ### Build
 ```